SAP-samples/teched2021-DAT161/exercises/dd2/README.md

 12. On the next screen, double click on the local class `lcl_process`.<br><br>
 ![](images/dd2-013b.JPG)<br>

-13. As we are going to implement a new method `on_data`, we have to declare the method in the class definition.<br>
+13. As we are going to implement a new method `on_data`, we have to declare the method in the class definition.<br><br>
 Add the following code snippet:<br>
 ```abap
   PRIVATE SECTION.